netenglabs/suzieq/docs/rest-server.md

 ```
 This assumes that you're using port 8000 to connect to the REST server.
 If you wish to use a different port for the REST server, say 7000, you can launch it as ```docker run -itd -p 7000:8000 --name suzieq netenglabs/suzieq:latest```.

 You then connect to the container with ```docker attach suzieq```, and launch the server with ```sq-rest-server.py &```.
 You can then exit the container using the usual Docker container escape sequence CTRL-p CTRL-q to leave the docker container running.

 The server is now accessible via [https://localhost:8000/api/docs](https://localhost:8000/api/docs) (or whatever port you've mapped the server to on the host).
 You need to pass the API_KEY in the request to be able to access the server.
 A simple example using the default API key and certificate is to use curl as follows:
 ```
     curl --insecure 'https://localhost:8000/api/v2/device/show?&access_token=496157e6e869ef7f3d6ecb24a6f6d847b224ee4f'
 ```

-The Suzieq docker container of course serves the data available under /suzieq/parquet inside the container.
+The Suzieq docker container of course serves the data available under `/home/suzieq/parquet` inside the container.
 You can mount the parquet data you've already gathered via the `-v` option.
 So an example of mounting the parquet directory with data would be to launch the container as follows:
 ```
-    docker run -itd -p 8000:8000 -v/home/netenglabs/work/suzieq/tests/data/multidc/parquet-out:/suzieq/parquet --name suzieq netenglabs/suzieq:latest
+    docker run -itd -p 8000:8000 -v /path/to/you/suzieq-data:/home/suzieq/parquet --name suzieq netenglabs/suzieq:latest
 ```

 The REST server has been implemented using the [fastapi](https://fastapi.tiangolo.com/) server.